rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 Aggregations and compositions are really types of many-to-one associations.
 Thus, one approach to their representation in a relational database schema is to convert them as we do for any association in Section 4.8.1.

 However, there is a hidden assumption that this implementation of aggregations and compositions is undesirable.
-Recall from Section 4.5.3 that when we have an entity set $E$ and a many-to-one relationship $R$ from  $E$ to another entity set $F$, we have the option - some would say the abligation - to combine the relation for $E$ with the relation for $R$.
+Recall from Section 4.5.3 that when we have an entity set $E$ and a many-to-one relationship $R$ from  $E$ to another entity set $F$, we have the option - some would say the obligation - to combine the relation for $E$ with the relation for $R$.
 That is, the one relation constructed from $E$ and $R$ has all the attributes of $E$ plus the key attributes of $F$.

 We suggest that aggregations and compositions be treated routinely in this manner.